Halifax Harbour at dusk, sailboats moored along the Waterfront Boardwalk with Citadel Hill above the downtown skyline

 Best for Anniversary in Halifax

-Halifax does anniversaries the way Halifax does everything — with restraint, salt air, and a long view across the harbour.
+Halifax does anniversaries the way Halifax does everything, with restraint, salt air, and a long view across the harbour.
 The right hotel here is a quiet one, ideally with a window that opens to the boardwalk and a dining room that takes lobster seriously.
-Our verdict: Muir Halifax for the most iconic occasion stay in Atlantic Canada, Lord Nelson Hotel for the gardens-and-Citadel romance, and The Sutton Place for couples who want full-floor harbour suites and a saltwater pool.
+Our verdict: Muir, a Luxury Collection Hotel for the most iconic occasion stay in Atlantic Canada, Lord Nelson Hotel for the gardens-and-Citadel romance, and The Sutton Place for couples who want full-floor harbour suites and a saltwater pool.

 Most Iconic